-All of the games and technologies at the ED Games Expo were developed with support from more than 30 programs across many agencies in the Federal government.
-This includes the Small Business Innovation Research (SBIR) programs at the U.S. Department of Education's Institute of Education Sciences (IES), the National Science Foundation, the National Institutes of Health, and the Department of Agriculture.
+All of the education technologies at the ED Games Expo are developed with support of more than 30 programs in the Federal government, including the Small Business Innovation Research (SBIR) programs at the U.S. Department of Education's Institute of Education Sciences (IES), the National Science Foundation, the National Institutes of Health, and the Department of Agriculture.
 It also includes ED research programs at IES, the Office of Special Education Programs, the Office of Innovation and Improvement, and the Office of Career, Technical, and Adult Education, and through programs at the Smithsonian, Library of Congress, National Endowment for the Humanities, NASA, USAID, the Wilson Center, and others.

 A broad audience participates at the ED Games Expo each year.

 Due to the ongoing COVID- 19 pandemic, the 2021 ED Games Expo has moved online.
 With an internet connection and a computer or device, attendees will be able to demo learning games and technologies and to interact with developers virtually.
 While we hope to be together for an in-person event in 2022, hosting a virtual Expo provides a unique opportunity to engage a national audience and to present content mindful of the ongoing pandemic and the new normal in education going forward.
 View the 2021 ED Games Expo website page here.

 News and Resources from Past ED Games Expos